 This program aims to provide support - primarily in the form of funding for graduate study, but also for other types of one-off career capital-building activities - for early-career individuals who want to pursue careers that help improve the long-term future1 and who don’t qualify for our existing program focused on careers related to biosecurity and pandemic preparedness.

 - We believe that for people motivated by the goal of improving the long-term future, careers related to mitigating potential risks posed by future advances in artificial intelligence and global catastrophic biological risks are especially promising.
-For this reason, we have previously run programs to support early-career individuals working on AI research, AI policy, and global catastrophic biological risks, and are hoping to continue running iterations of these programs in coming years.

 - We also think there are a number of other career tracks which are potentially highly promising from the perspective of improving the long-term future and which may offer a better fit for some people’s skills and interests.
 In addition, some of these career tracks currently seem relatively underexplored by people focused on improving the long-term future.